SERG-Delft/dslinter/README.md

 - **W5512 Unnecessary Iteration Checker(Pandas)**: A dataframe where is iterated over should not be modified.
 If the dataframe is modified during iteration, the rule is violated.

-- **W5513 Unnecessary Iteration Checker(TensoFlow)**: If there is any augment assignment operation in the loop, the rule is violated.
+- **W5513 Unnecessary Iteration Checker(TensorFlow)**: If there is any augment assignment operation in the loop, the rule is violated.
 Augment assignment in the loop can be replace with vectorized solution in TensorFlow API.

+- **W5521 Scaler Missing Checker(ScikitLearn)**: Check scaler is used before scaling-sensitive operations in a scikit-learn pipeline.
+Scaling-sensitive operations includes Principal Component Analysis (PCA), Support Vector Machine (SVM), Stochastic Gradient Descent (SGD), Multi-layer Perceptron classifier and L1 and L2 regularization

-- **Hyperparameter Checker**: For (scikit-learn) learning algorithms, all hyperparameters should be set.
+- **W5531 Hyperparameter Checker(ScikitLearn)**: For scikit-learn learning algorithms, some important hyperparameters should be set.

+- **W5532 Hyperparameter Checker(PyTorch)**: For neural network learning algorithm, some imporatnt hyperparameters should be set, such as learning rate, batch size, momentum and weight decay.

+- **W5533 Hyperparameter Checker(TensorFlow)**: For neural network learning algorithm, some imporatnt hyperparameters should be set, such as learning rate, batch size, momentum and weight decay.

+- **W5541 Memory Release Checker(TensorFlow)**: If a neural network is created in the loop, and no memory clear operation is used, the rule is violated.

+- **W5551 Deterministic Algorithm Usage Checker(PyTorch)**: If use_deterministic algorithm is not used in a pytorch program, the rule is violated.

+- **W5561 Randomness Control Checker(ScikitLearn)**: For reproducible results across executions, remove any use of random_state=None in scikit-learn estimators.

+- **W5562 Randomness Control Checker(TensorFlow)**: The tf.random.set_seed() should be used to preserve reproducibility in a Tensorflow program.

+- **W5563 Randomness Control Checker(PyTorch)**: The torch.manual_seed() should be used to preserve reproducibility in a Tensorflow program.

+- **W5564 Randomness Control Checker(NumPy)**: The np.seed() should be used to preserve reproducibility in a machine learning program.

+- **W5565 Randomness Control Checker(PyTorch-Dataloader)**: The worker_init_fn() and generator should be set in dataloader to preserve reproducibility.
+If they're not set, the rule is violated.

 - **Data Leakage Checker**: All scikit-learn estimators should be used inside Pipelines, to prevent data leakage between training and test data.
-- **Controlling Randomness Checker**: For reproducible results across executions, remove any use of random_state=None in scikit-learn estimators.
-- **Scaler before PCA Checker**: Check scaler is used before Principle Component Analysis (PCA) in a scikit-learn pipeline.
-Feature scaling is important for PCA.

-- **Nan Equality Checker**: Values cannot be compared with np.nan, as `np.nan != np.nan`.
+- **Nan Equality Checker (NumPy)**: Values cannot be compared with np.nan, as `np.nan != np.nan`.

 ## Installation